google/ExoPlayer/demo-application.md

 ~~~
 {: .language-shell}

-### Enabling interactive media ads ###

-ExoPlayer has an [IMA extension][] that makes it easy to monetize your content
-using the [Interactive Media Ads SDK][].
-To enable the extension in the demo
-app, navigate to Android Studio's Build Variants view, and set the build variant
-for the demo module to `withExtensionsDebug` or `withExtensionsRelease` as shown
-in Figure 3.

-{% include figure.html url="/images/demo-app-build-variants.png" index="3" caption="Selecting the withExtensionsDebug build variant" %}

-Once the IMA extension is enabled, you can find samples of monetized content
-under "IMA sample ad tags" in the demo app's list of samples.

 ### Enabling extension decoders ###

 ExoPlayer has a number of extensions that allow use of bundled software